Mimin-Akamora

 Patterwally: The Waking Carnival

-Rare are the Mimsy settlements beyond the borders of Nocturne, the realm of dreams where they are created.
+Outside the ephemeral borders of Nocturne, Mimsy settlements are few and far between.
 If Patterwally is not the only one, it is certainly the largest and most well-known.
-At a glance, the city could easily be mistaken for a carnival with its colorful towers and vibrant, whimsical buildings.
-The streets are populated mostly by poppets—plush animals or ragdoll forms of Mimsy who have ventured beyond the realm of dreams.
+It could easily be mistaken for a carnival with colorful towers and vibrant, whimsical buildings.
+The streets are populated by poppets, plush animals or ragdoll forms of Mimsy who have ventured beyond the realm of dreams.

 Divwim of the Water Eicio

-Home to the water Eicio, this port city is built among towering, craggy cliffs and choppy waters—the kind of place most sailors would dread.
-Yet, to any outsider’s surprise, its harbors and docks are filled with ships and boats, bursting with life.
-Unlike mostl cities, Divwim has few permanent structures.
-The majority of its people—the water Eicio and the seafaring orcs of the Galu nation—live aboard their personal boats and ships, forming a constantly shifting network of floating homes and businesses.
-Every necessity of city life is found among the houseboats moored in the harbor changing with the tides.
+Home to the water eicio, this port city is built among towering, craggy cliffs and choppy waters, the kind of place most sailors would dread.
+Yet, to any outsider’s surprise, its harbors and docks are filled with ships, bursting with life.
+Unlike most cities, Divwim has few permanent structures.
+The majority of its people, the water eicio and the seafaring orcs of the Galu nation, live aboard their personal boats and ships, forming a constantly shifting network of floating homes and businesses.
+Every necessity of city life is found among the houseboats moored in the harbor.

 The one true landmark of Divwim, its most famous permanent fixture, looms high above the city on the rocky cliffs: The Tipsy Tavern.
-A haven for sailors, smugglers, and wanderers, this rickety old tavern is the only place where you can find a drink that won’t slosh with the rocking waves below—though after a night of revelry, the climb back down to the docks can be an adventure itself.
+A warm hearth for sailors, smugglers, and wanderers, this rickety old tavern is the only place where you can find a drink that won’t slosh with the rocking waves below.
+Though after a night of revelry, the climb back down to the docks can be an adventure itself.

 Tipsy Tavern

 Perched high above the Divwim peninsula along the jagged bluffs, The Tipsy is a legendary sailor’s tavern and inn.
-A haven for wayfaring travelers navigating the western fjords, it serves as a crossroads where cultures from up and down the coasts of the triton sea converge.
+Catering to travelers navigating the western fjords, it serves as a crossroads where cultures from up and down the coasts of the Triton sea converge.
 But with so many differing customs under one roof, tensions regularly flare.
 What one sailor considers an act of goodwill might be an insult to another.
-Brawls are common, with old grudges and drunken misunderstandings fueling the fire.
-The tavern gets its name for two reasons.
-First, it's always on the edge—both in reputation and in location.
-Second, and perhaps most famously, a 700-foot drop looms just beyond its doors, a sheer plunge into the churning waters below.
-Many a reckless patron has met their end that way, whether by misstep, bad luck, or the occasional helping hand.
+Insults, grudges and drunken misunderstandings spiral into rowdy Brawls.
+It is called the Tipsy Tavern for the 700-foot drop that looms just beyond its doors, a sheer plunge into the churning waters below.
+Many a reckless patron has met their end stumbling out after a long night, bad luck, or the occasional helping hand.

 River of Omens

-The glowing, antlered stags that seem to defy the very laws of physics, the Omenstags bound effortlessly through the air, covering impossible distances with grace.
-They move like specters, appearing only in fleeting glimpses before vanishing once more into the mists of the ruins.
-Many believe that merely laying eyes upon one is enough to bring a year of good fortune
+The people of nearby Patterwally believe it to be the best place to witness the rare and elusive omenstags, for which the river takes its name.
+Glowing, antlered stags that seem to defy the very laws of physics, the omenstags bound effortlessly through the air, covering impossible distances with grace.
+They move like specters, appearing only in fleeting glimpses before vanishing once more into the mists over the river.

 Mahusha